Hello. Thanks for visiting! I’m author Victoria M. Young.

 I am a “No Child Left Behind” parent.
 If you aren’t one yourself, it’s important to understand what that law did to schools.
 (A Conversation with Dr. Victoria M. Young – A Calling to Parents and Public on The War Report on Public Education with Host Dr James Miller Jr.)

-As an involved, informed, and active parent of the No Child Left Behind era, it means being witness to one of the biggest farces in public education EVER!
-It means seeing with my own eyes the set-back my schools suffered —the harmful effects of standardization on the quality of curriculum and instruction.
-No Child Left Behind was a weapon, not a reform.
-It was wrong!
-So wrong!
+As an involved, informed, and active parent of the No Child Left Behind era, I witnessed one of the biggest farces in public education EVER!
+I saw with my own eyes the damage my schools suffered at the hands of standardization and privatization.

-I could not keep what I saw to myself.
-But not being a professional educator, I needed to be sure it wasn’t just me, reacting as a parent and citizen concerned about my community of children.
+Public schools have literally been under attack for decades.
+But not being a professional educator, I needed to be sure it wasn’t just me, reacting as a parent and a person that cared about the children I had volunteered to help.
 So I listened, learned, researched, and learned more.

 Seeing children being “under-served” pushed me to look for a better way to provide quality education to all children.
 I went looking for real reforms.

 My research left me frustrated.
 With stacks of statistics and proven solutions, a day came in 2005 when I was ready to quit and throw it all away.
-But that mass of collected knowledge proved worth reading one more time.
-The repeating thoughts and themes were jotted down.
-And out of the pile of rubbish came the organization of a manuscript.
+Instead, I put aside my career as a veterinarian (for a few years), took that mass of collected knowledge, and organized it into a manuscript.

 It started out as Just a Parent and became Education’s Missing Ingredient: What Parents Can Tell Educators.
 I became a published author.

 But my story did not end, nor did my research.
 And The Crucial Voice of the People,Past and Present, my second edition of Education’s Missing Ingredient, is one reason I’m still in the education reform war today.